mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

 ### Highlights

-### Unlimited E10/20 trials
- - Users are now prohibited from starting unlimited E10/20 trials.

-### Emoji Enhancements with Skin Tone Selection
+#### Emoji Enhancements with Skin Tone Selection
  - Added support for emoji standard v13.0.
 Users will see Reactions and Emoji rendered based on their operating system or device, and have the ability to choose various skin tones using the Mattermost emoji picker.

 ### Improvements

 #### User Interface (UI)
- - Added English-Australian English language variation.
+ - Added English-Australian language variation.
  - Added the ability to upload ``.jpeg`` files on Linux.
+Uploading ``.jpg`` files was already supported.
- - Before anything is typed, a list of channels you are a member of are now shown and sorted by recency.
+ - Before anything is typed, a list of channels you are a member of is now shown and sorted by recency.
 The number of channels shown here in the default state are capped to maximum of 20.
-If there is no recent channel activity (in the case of new users), an alphabetical list of channels is shown showing **My Channels** first and other **Public Channels** next, still capped at 20 for the default state.
+If there is no recent channel activity (in the case of new users), an alphabetical list of channels is shown displaying **My Channels** first and other **Public Channels** next, capped at a maximum of 20 by default.
- - Polish, German, and Italian languages were downgraded to beta.
+ - Polish, German, and Italian languages were downgraded to beta as they are [no longer actively maintained](https://handbook.mattermost.com/contributors/contributors/localization#translation-quality).

 #### Administration
- - Optimized the bulk import process by removing the need for the server to write the incoming archive to the filesystem when unzipping it.
+ - Optimized the bulk import process by no longer requiring the server to write the incoming archive to the filesystem when unzipping it.
  - Added channel restore and channel privacy change endpoints to the local mode using the System bot.

 ### Bug Fixes